 int XSetDeviceMode(display, device, mode)

-Display display;
+Display \display;

-XDevice device;
+XDevice \device;

-int mode;

-device Specifies the device whose mode should be changed.mode Specifies the mode.
+int mode;displaySpecifies the connection to the X server.deviceSpecifies the device whose mode should be changed.modeSpecifies the mode.
 You can pass Absolute or Relative.

 XSetDeviceMode allows a client to request the server to change the mode of a device that is capable of reporting either absolute positional data or relative motion data.
 If the device is invalid or if the client has not previously requested that the server open the device via an XOpenDevice request, this request will fail with a BadDevice error.
 If the device does not support input class Valuators or if it is not capable of reporting the specified mode, the request will fail with a Bad-Match error.